California’s NEM 3.0 Policy: What Commercial Solar Customers Need to Know

 Energy Storage Solutions

-Absolutely.
 California utility customers can generate significant savings by pairing onsite solar with a battery energy storage system.

 Instead of selling excess solar back to the utility – at the new much lower variable rate – organizations can now store their surplus solar in a battery energy storage system.